- José Abreu first signed with the Chicago White Sox organization in 2013.

 From the first pitch through the final outs, you can bet on baseball betting lines.
 While you’re watching a Pittsburgh Pirates-Milwaukee Brewers game on TV, streaming a Chicago Cubs-Houston Astros game on your phone, or in the bleachers at Yankee Stadium for a Yankees-Mets game, you can place live bets.

-Check out baseball betting at sportsbook today to get closer to the action!
+Check out baseball betting today to get closer to the action!